Get Ready For Higher Prices If New Tariffs Hit Goods From China, Retailers Warn

 "This is a tremendous victory for American farmers, ranchers, and of course European consumers, because American beef is considered the best in the world," Trump said during a White House ceremony, surrounded by ranchers in broad-brimmed hats.

-The deal with Europe applies a thick steak to the black eye U.S. exporters have been nursing for the last year.
-But Trump still seems more interested in erecting new trade barriers than knocking down old ones.
+The deal with Europe applies a thick steak to the black eye that U.S. exporters have been nursing for the past year.
+But Trump still seems more interested in erecting new trade barriers than in knocking down old ones.
 As he left the signing ceremony, the president couldn't resist joking about imposing a new 25% tariff on imported Mercedes and BMWs.

 At least, Trump said he was joking.